Privacy Policy

 9. Automated Processing and AI

-We use automated processing, including software powered by large language models, to parse merchant processing statements, classify line items, calculate effective rates, compute industry benchmarks, and generate the analytical content of the audit deliverable.
-A human reviewer at Payzium reviews material outputs before they are communicated to you.
+We use automated processing, including software powered by large language models, to parse merchant processing statements and application data, classify line items, calculate effective rates, compute benchmarks, and support application review and pricing analysis.
+A human reviewer at Payzium reviews material outputs before they are acted on or communicated to you.

-The decision whether you switch processors, take any action recommended in an audit, or engage Payzium further always rests with you.
+The decision whether you apply, switch processors, or engage Payzium further always rests with you.
 We do not make decisions that produce legal or similarly significant effects about you based solely on automated processing without human involvement.

 Quebec specifically.
 Where Quebec Law 25 applies, you have the right to be informed when a decision concerning you is based exclusively on automated processing, to obtain the principal personal information used to render the decision and the principal factors and parameters that led to it, to have your observations considered, and to request that the decision be reviewed.

 Model providers.
-We send statement content to AI model providers (currently Anthropic) only to obtain the analytical output we deliver to you.
+We send statement and application content to AI model providers (currently Anthropic) only to obtain the analytical output we use to provide the Services.
 We instruct providers not to retain prompts or completions for training, and we strip business names and account numbers from prompts where technically feasible.

 10. Children's Privacy